Skip to main content

 SAMPLE

 In addition to the online form, agencies must upload a separate PDF comparative analysis document containing a statistical analysis of its motor vehicle stops and their dispositions compared by race or ethnicity, such as percentages or ratios.
 An example of such an analysis can be found beginning on page 3.
 Any incomplete data or data anomalies should be explained in your report.
-The second document must also contain a statement as to if racial profiling complaints were made against the agency and if so, a listing of all racial profiling complaints and the corresponding resolutions.
+The second document must also contain a statement as to if racial profiling complaints were made against the agency and, if so, a listing of all racial profiling complaints and the corresponding resolutions.
 This requirement is laid out in the Code of Criminal Procedure, copied below.

-(b) A law enforcement agency shall compile and analyze the information contained in each report received by the agency under Article 2.133.
-Not later than March 1 of each year, each law enforcement agency shall submit a report containing the incident-based data compiled during the previous calendar year to the Texas Commission on Law Enforcement and, if the law enforcement agency is a local law enforcement agency, to the governing body of each county or municipality served by the agency.
+(b) Not later than March 1 of each year, each law enforcement agency shall submit a report containing the incident-based data compiled during the previous calendar year to:

 (2) information relating to each complaint filed with the agency alleging that a peace officer employed by the agency has engaged in racial profiling.

 (d) A report required under Subsection (b) may not include identifying information about a peace officer who makes a motor vehicle stop or about an individual who is stopped or arrested by a peace officer.
-This subsection does not affect the reporting of information required under Article 2.133(b)(1).
+This subsection does not affect the reporting of information required under Article 2B.0054(a)(1).

-Optional additional Information for your governing body
+Optional Additional Information for your Governing Body

 • Generalizations and summary of data reported